 Problem Procedure The Touch Pad does not work.
-Check the Device Select settings by the following steps: 1.
-Click Start -> Windows System -> Control Panel -> Hardware and Sound -> Mouse.
-In the Advanced tab, click Advanced feature settings> Device Select.
-On-screen pointer does not respond to pointing device operation In this instance, the system might be busy.
+Check the device settings.
+Click Start -> @ (Settings) -> Devices -> Touchpad.
+Mouse pointer does not respond to pointing device operation In this instance, the system might be busy.
 Try moving the mouse again after waiting a short while.
 Double-tapping (Touch Pad) does not work In this instance, you should initially try changing the double-click speed setting within the Mouse Control utility.
-To access this utility, click Start -> Windows System -> Control Panel -> Hardware and Sound -> Mouse.
-2. Within the Mouse Properties window, click the Buttons tab.
+To access this utility, click Start -&gt; Windows System -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse.
+Within the Mouse Properties window, click the Buttons tab.
 Set the double-click speed as required and click OK.
-The on-screen pointer moves too In this instance, you should initially try changing the speed setting within the Mouse Control utility. fast or too slow To access this utility, click Start -> Windows System -> Control Panel -> Hardware and Sound -> Mouse.
-Within the Mouse Properties window, click the Pointer Options tab.
-3. Set the pointer speed as required and click OK .
-The reaction of Adjust the touch sensitivity.
-Touch Pad is either too sensitive or not sensitive enough.
-To access this utility, click Start -> Windows System -> Control Panel -> Hardware and Sound -> Mouse.
+The mouse pointer moves too fast or too slow In this instance, you should initially try changing the speed setting within the Mouse Control utility.
+Click Start -&gt; (%) (Settings) -&gt; Devices -&gt; Touchpad .
+The reaction of Touch Pad is either too sensitive or not sensitive enough.
+Adjust the touch sensitivity.
+To access it, click Start -&gt; @ (Settings) -&gt; Devices -&gt; Touchpad .
 If you are still unable to resolve the problem, contact TOSHIBA Support.